miPwn/compliance-classifier/README.md

 - **Unsupported File Type**: Returns an error if the file type is not supported
 - **Parsing Errors**: Catches and logs exceptions that occur during parsing
 - **Classification Errors**: Handles errors during document classification

+## Database Schema

+The application uses a PostgreSQL database with the following main tables:

+### Batches
+Stores information about document batches:
+- `BatchId`: Unique identifier for the batch (UUID)
+- `UploadDate`: Date and time when the batch was created
+- `UserId`: ID of the user who created the batch
+- `Status`: Current status of the batch (Pending, Processing, Completed, Error)
+- `TotalDocuments`: Total number of documents in the batch
+- `ProcessedDocuments`: Number of documents that have been processed
+- `CompletionDate`: Date and time when the batch processing was completed

+### Documents
+Stores information about individual documents:
+- `DocumentId`: Unique identifier for the document (UUID)
+- `FileName`: Original name of the uploaded file
+- `FileType`: Type of the document (PDF, DOCX, TXT)
+- `FileSize`: Size of the document in bytes
+- `UploadDate`: Date and time when the document was uploaded
+- `Content`: Extracted text content of the document
+- `Status`: Current status of the document (Pending, Processing, Classified, Error)
+- `BatchId`: ID of the batch this document belongs to
+- `Metadata`: Additional document metadata (PageCount, Author, CreationDate, etc.)

+### Classifications
+Stores classification results for documents:
+- `ClassificationId`: Unique identifier for the classification (UUID)
+- `DocumentId`: ID of the classified document
+- `Category`: Category assigned to the document (DataPrivacy, FinancialReporting, etc.)
+- `RiskLevel`: Risk level assigned to the document (Low, Medium, High)
+- `Summary`: Summary of the classification result
+- `ClassificationDate`: Date and time when the document was classified
+- `ClassifiedBy`: ID or name of the classifier (user or system)
+- `ConfidenceScore`: Confidence score of the classification (0-1)
+- `IsOverridden`: Flag indicating if the classification was manually overridden

+### Reports
+Stores information about generated reports:
+- `ReportId`: Unique identifier for the report (UUID)
+- `BatchId`: ID of the batch (for batch reports)
+- `DocumentId`: ID of the document (for single document reports)
+- `GenerationDate`: Date and time when the report was generated
+- `ReportType`: Type of the report (SingleDocument, BatchSummary)
+- `FilePath`: Path to the generated report file

 ## Extending the System